The GOP’s Not-So-Cunning Plan to Blame a Shutdown on Democrats

-When President Trump announced in September that he was ending the Obama-initiated Deferred Action For Childhood Arrivals (DACA) program, he called on Congress to come up with a legislative solution to shield its roughly 800,000 beneficiaries from deportation.
+When President Trump announced in September that he was ending the Obama-initiated Deferred Action for Childhood Arrivals (DACA) program, he called on Congress to come up with a legislative solution to shield its roughly 800,000 beneficiaries from deportation.

 Last week a bipartisan group of lawmakers came to Trump with an immigration deal.
 Though it might have met Trump administration’s hazily defined requirements, and probably could have passed both chambers of Congress with the president’s support, the White House rejected it because it didn’t satisfy far-right lawmakers like Senator Tom Cotton.